Upton Hill Regional Park

 Upton Hill Regional Park is a regional park located in Arlington, Northern Virginia.
 The park contains a waterpark, batting cages and a miniature golf course.
 The batting cages include nine baseball and softball cages.
 It is owned and operated by the NOVA Parks agency of Northern Virginia.

 Upton's Hill played a locally important role during the Civil War, as the Union Army command used the site as its headquarters.
 A large masonry fort was constructed opposite the road, at the hill's topmost point.
 This fort was originally called Fort Upton but was later renamed Fort Ramsay.
 By the end of the war, the Union Army built a tall wooden observation tower atop Congressman Upton's home, affording it line-of-sight communications with the Washington Monument and other observation and signal stations in the region.

 History

 For much of the 1960s, this was the headquarters for the American Nazi Party.
 During that time, some called it “hatemongers hill.”
-The American Nazi Party was run by George Lincoln Rockwell and Matthias Koehl.
+The American Nazi Party was run by George Lincoln Rockwell and later Matt Koehl.
 Where park facilities are today, Stormtroopers Barracks once stood, complete with the swastika symbol on the building.
 Armed guards would keep out all but the Nazis and their guests.
-A year later, in 1967, Rockwell was shot and killed by a rival Nazi in front of a laundromat on Wilson Boulevard.
+A year later, in 1967, Rockwell was shot and killed by another Nazi in front of a laundromat on Wilson Boulevard.
 Within months of Rockwell's assassination, the Nazis lost their lease, and the property was put up for sale.
 The land passed first to a development company, and then to The Northern Virginia Regional Park Authority in 1973.
 The former barracks were demolished and park facilities were built.